-Distance 3.10 miles (5 km)
+Distance: 3.10 miles (5 km)

-Total ascent 121m
+Total ascent: 121m

-Steepest climb 10% (1 in 10)
+Steepest Gradient: 10% (1 in 10)

-Time 1:30 – 2 hours (Walking)
+Time: 1:30 – 2 hours (Walking)

 The old station car park at Miller's Dale which is signed from the B6049, SK137734

 The Chee Dale path is almost always muddy although the worst sections are no covered by boardwalk sections.
 There are some rocky sections and the walk is definitely best avoided after very heavy rain when the stepping stones will be submerged.

 In summer Chee Dale is often a cool retreat and the mud is not as bad.
 Spring and Autumn mean some mud but this isn't a major problem.
 In the winter it makes a good sheltered walk from cold winds and the mud is less of a problem when frozen although the rocky sections might be very tricky if iced up.As mentioned, avoid after heavy rain.

-Weather and hill conditions mwis: Peak District & Yorkshire Dales – Met Office: Peak District
+Weather and Hill Conditions: mwis: Peak District & Yorkshire Dales – Met Office: Peak District

 There are a number of bus services between Buxton and Sheffield, Chesterfield and Castleton that stop at Millers Dale.
 They tend to run a few times a day so check online for details.

-OS Explorer OL24 (1:25,000), Harvey/BMC Dark Peak (1:40,000), OS Landranger 119 (1:50,000)
+OS Explorer OL24 (1:25,000), Harvey/BMC Dark Peak (1:40,000), OS Landranger 119 (1:50,000) Directory Listings: